AI Services·April 8, 2026·10 min read read

 Hamilton-specific automation examples

-Accounting firm.
 Month-end close taking three days of manual reconciliation.
 We automated bank transaction categorization, flagged discrepancies, and pre-filled reconciliation forms.
 Result: one day of close time eliminated, zero reconciliation errors.

 FAQ

-How long does workflow automation take to set up?
 Simple automations (like email notifications or data entry) take days to a few weeks.
 More complex workflows (like document routing or multi-step approvals) take 2-4 weeks.
 We always start with the highest-impact, fastest-to-implement automations first.

-What if our workflows are too specific?
 Most workflows are more standard than you think.
 Even if they're unique, automation tools are flexible.
 The question isn't "can we automate this?" but "is the time saved worth the implementation cost?"
 That's what the Strategy Day determines.

-Can we start small and expand later?
 Yes.
 We recommend starting with one high-impact automation, measuring the results, then rolling out to other workflows.
 This proves ROI and builds confidence with your team.

 The highest-impact automations in most businesses aren't complicated to find — they're just the things people are doing manually every single week.
 That's the conversation a Strategy Day is designed to have.
 One day, your people, a written plan at the end.